derlin/rickroller/README.md

 <!-- TOC --><a name="keep-python-dependencies-up-to-date"></a>
 ### Keep python dependencies up-to-date

-To update to the latest versions but still respecting the constraints in `pyproject.toml`, use:
+To update to the latest versions but still respect the constraints in `pyproject.toml`, use:
 ```bash
 poetry update
 ```